 However, the slope is very gentle and the currents are less violent during the monsoon compared to other beaches.

 The horrible "Jet-Skis" are banned there, which is an excellent thing.

 You can attend magnificent sunsets... if you are used to coming to this site... you will have quickly understood: I love sunsets...

-Some views of Nai Harn beach, one of the most beautiful in Phuket.
+Naiharn Beach, one of the most beautiful beaches in Phuket

 Many restaurants and masseuses are within easy reach.

 This small beach with beautiful rocks west of Naiharn Beach is not really known, but many holidaymakers or residents have gotten used to returning to Ao Sane from the moment they got to know this place away from everything, in a still very wild environment.

 The small winding road leading to this small paradise offers a splendid view of Naiharn Bay, the wind turbine and Prompthep Cape.

 As for the small path that goes down to the beach and the restaurant, it is passable but a little steep and stony.
 For the less agile, it is better to leave your bike at the top and do the rest on foot, barely 50 meters.
 Then, all that remains is to settle down and contemplate these wild landscapes, devoid of any modern constructions.
 It's pretty relaxing....

 On the spot, a number of fairly simple bungalows also offer accommodation at very attractive prices.